simon-newbold/simon-newbold.github.io/index.md

 title: 👋 Hi, I'm Simon Newbold – Principal Data Engineer
 ---

-This page is a bit of a guide to working with me — part intro, part cheat sheet.
+This page is a bit of a guide to working with me; part intro, part cheat sheet.
 Whether we’re collaborating for the first time or deep in the data trenches together, I hope this helps us connect better.
 I believe in openness, clarity, and a good dose of humour.

 ## 🧭 About Me
 I’m a Principal Data Engineer based in Nottingham, passionate about reducing complexity, increasing productivity and automation of repetitive and boring tasks.
 I live with my wife Claire, twin girls and our two slightly chaotic Golden Retrievers; Link & Mac.
 Outside of work, I’m a big Ice Hockey fan supporting the Nottingham Panthers ⚫🟡 and in the NHL World Minnesota Wild, Boston Bruins & Seattle Kraken.
 I also enjoy taking part in CTF and other hacky games and activities - though I have less time now i'm a father then I used to!
 I am a Linux 🐧 User always happy to chat distros and pretty much Apple 🍎 user for everything else.